 Our Off-Piste Coaching courses are intensive instructional ski courses.
 Run by our top team of BASI level 4 instructors and IFMGA guides with extensive instructional experience, each course blends off-piste instruction with sessions on mountain safety and awareness and excellent skiing that guarantees they are informative, educational and a lot of fun.

 Our courses don’t just run for 6 hours during the day.
 We do our best to ensure that your group will really gel over the week.
-We use chalet style accommodation with comfy areas to relax and all meals are taken as a group (including one evening meal out during the week).
-So even if you come on your own, you are sure to meet loads of like minded skiers and have a great time.
+We use our excellent partner hotel for accommodation in Zinal with comfy areas to relax and all meals are taken as a group.
+So even if you come on your own, you are sure to meet like-minded skiers and have a great time.
 You’ll leave the course not only with new skills but with new friends and some wonderful memories!

 The course will be led by our team of inspirational Off-Piste Instructors which includes Dave Meyer, Will Evans and Greg Jones.